StratifyLabs/StratifyBlog/content/device/2017-09-15-Understanding-Memory-using-Embedded-C++.md

 `MyClass object;`

-In the C example, declaring *num* will use sizeof(uint32_t) bytes of RAM either on the stack or heap depending on the scope.
-However, in C++ when a class object is declared it takes up sizeof(MyClass) plus it executes the MyClass constructor.
+In the C example, declaring `num` will use `sizeof(uint32_t)` bytes of RAM either on the stack or heap depending on the scope.
+However, in C++ when a class object is declared it takes up `sizeof(MyClass)` plus it executes the `MyClass` constructor.

-While sizeof(Myclass) is known to the compiler, the size isn't readily apparent to the programmer.
-This isn't a problem if MyClass was designed for memory constrained systems.
+While `sizeof(Myclass)` is known to the compiler, the size isn't readily apparent to the programmer.
+This isn't a problem if `MyClass` was designed for memory constrained systems.
 But there is another challenge.

 The constructor has the opportunity to execute any code including using dynamic memory allocation.
-If MyClass dynamically allocates memory in a way that you are not expecting, it could cause problems.
-Again, this can be managed by using well-written embedded C++ code.
+If `MyClass` dynamically allocates memory in a way that you are not expecting, it could cause problems.
+Again, this can be managed by using well-written *embedded* C++ code.

 Deconstructors will typically be used to free memory that is dynamically allocated by constructors.
-Embedded systems will quickly run out of memory if deconstructors fail to free dynamically allocated memory.
+Embedded systems will quickly run out of memory if there are leaks.
 This typically presents as buggy behavior that is difficult to debug.
-So you will want to watch these closely.
-My default approach is to avoid using dynamic memory allocation in constructors when writing *embedded* C++ applications.

 ### Keywords *new* and *delete*

 The *new* and *delete* keywords can cause some angst among memory concious C programmers.
 They shouldn't.
-They are simply an easy way for C++ programs to invoke malloc() and free().
-My default approach is to avoid using *new* and *delete* in embedded C++ frameworks.
+They are simply an easy way for C++ programs to invoke `malloc()` and `free()`.
+My default approach is to avoid using `new` and `delete` in *embedded* C++ frameworks.
 This allows the application developer to decide whether or not to use dynamic memory allocation.

 ## Final Thoughts